cputnam-a11y/TitleScrolls/README.md

 # Title Scrolls
 This mod is a near rewrite of [TitleScrolls](https://gitlab.com/repulica/title-scrolls) by [repulica](https://gitlab.com/repulica).
-Some code from the original was modified to suit the rewrite, so it remains under the original licence.
+Some code from the original was modified to suit the rewrite, so it remains under the original license.
 All textures are from the original.
-## Discrption
+## Discription
-Title Scrolls adds trinkets which display a title under player names.
-Common title scrolls can be crafted with two paper and two string, and renamed in an anvil to set the title.
-All Titles are components based, so adding one is as simple as customizing a give command.
+Title Scrolls adds trinkets that display a title under player names.
+Common title scrolls can be crafted with two paper and two string and renamed in an anvil to set the title.
+All Titles are component-based, so adding one is as simple as customizing a give command.
 ## Gameplay Images
 ![A Player renaming a scroll to give it a custom title](imgs/image.png)
 ![A Custom Title Scroll](imgs/image-2.png)
 ![A Player with A Custom Title](imgs/image-3.png)
 ![A Player With a Command Generated Title](imgs/image-4.png)
 ## Modders
-As all titles are component based, adding a title to a mod is as simple as adding a new component to the title scroll item.
+As all titles are component-based, adding a title to a mod is as simple as adding a new component to the title scroll item.
 ```java
 public class Demo implements ModInitializer {
     @Override